-Regardless of what tools you have at your disposal, the best approach is simply to never download attachments that you do not know or trust.
-And regardless of how important an attachment might seem, never open something with a file type you do not recognize or have no intention of ever using.
+Regardless of what tools you have at your disposal, the best approach is simply to never download attachments that you do not know or trust, and regardless of how important an attachment might seem, never open something with a file type you do not recognize or have no intention of ever using.

-Phishing Defense for your Organization
+Phishing Defense for Your Organization

 If your organization uses enterprise Microsoft 365 for email and other applications, your domain administrator should configure the Safe Attachments policy to protect against dangerous attachments.
 If using enterprise Google Workspace (formerly known as GSuite), there is a similarly effective option that your administrator should configure called Google Security Sandbox.
-More advanced individual users can consider setting up sophisticated sandbox programs, such as DangerZone or, for those with the Pro or Enterprise version of Windows 10, Windows Sandbox.
+More advanced individual users can consider setting up sophisticated sandbox programs, such as Dangerzone or, for those with the Pro or Enterprise version of Windows 10, Windows Sandbox.
 Another advanced option to consider implementing across your organization is a secure domain name system (DNS) filtering service.

 Organizations can use this technology to block staff from accidentally accessing or interacting with malicious content, providing an additional layer of protection against phishing.
-Although historically such technology required a dedicated team of internal IT staff, new services like Cloudflare's Gateway provide such capabilities to less technically sophisticated organizations without requiring large sums of money (Gateway, for example, is free for up to 50 users).
+New services like Cloudflare's Gateway provide such capabilities to organizations without requiring large sums of money (Gateway, for example, is free for up to 50 users).
 Additional free tools, including Quad9 from the Global Cyber Alliance Toolkit, will help block you from accessing known sites that have viruses or other malware and can be implemented in less than five minutes.

-Communicating and Storing Data Securely Staying Safe on the Internet Protecting Physical Security What To Do When Things Go Wrong
+Staying Safe on the Internet Protecting Physical Security What To Do When Things Go Wrong